JacoboLansac/audits/solo/pinlink-phase1-audit.md

 ### Architecture high level review

 - The architecture of Marketplace and Staking contract are not efficient from a gas point of view, as they rely heavily on for-loops.
 Alternative implementations using "defi-math" are recommended.
 Feel free to reach out for further advice in this regard
+- The mechanics for adjsuting rewards in pauses of the Marketplaces have multuple issues and are not gas-efficient.
+A different approach should studied, also using "defi-math", not relying on less for-loops.
+As the team will be the only renter for this Proof of concept phase, it is recommended that they don't pause the contract at all even after issues have been fixed.
 - It is a common practice to request another audit even after the mitigation review, if there is more than 1 high per 100 lines of code.
 Here we have 15 crit/high for 434 lines of code, so it would be strongly recommended to get the code reviewed again.
 Especially if some architectural changes are done following the proposal of the previous point.

 # Findings